 There is almost 1,600 admission per year of children into the two paediatric intensive care units in Dublin, Ireland.

 The two intensive care units for children called Lady’s Children Hospital admits around 1,100 patients per year and The Temple Street Children’s University Hospital admits around 500 patients annually.

 Children who are admitted into the paediatric wards every year and suffering from a critical illness can only stabilize after therapeutic intervention.

-The paediatrics centres situated outside the hospital settings have the ability to provide high intensive care to the children so that escalation to PICU can be avoided.
-High level of care includes an increase in monitoring, person-centred nursing care and support.
+The paediatrics centres situated outside the hospital settings can provide high intensive care to the children so that escalation to PICU can be avoided.
+A high level of care includes an increase in monitoring, person-centred nursing care, and support.

 If there is any critical illness in the young children and infants though it is very rare they may be admitted to an adult intensive care unit (ICU) depending upon the local arrangements which are made available.
 The situation of the child is first stabilized and then transferred to PICU.

 Secure and confidential writing services to college students!

 The above sample explains in elaboration about the Irish Paediatric Early Warning System (PEWS).

 Child Development QQI Level 5, Early Childhood Care and Education QQI Level 5, Caring for Children in Hospital Training Course QQI Level 5, Child Health and Wellbeing QQI Level 5, Children with Additional Needs QQI Level 5 students can read this essay to understand the healthcare system of young children in Ireland.

 We have assignments that can be referred to by the students for getting a better understanding of this sample.